top of page

 1/2 Tsp grated fresh ginger or ginger powder

-Sprinkle of Himalayan salt
+Sprinkle of Celtic salt

 One of the most effective natural ways to prevent that nasty drinking migraine is to take magnesium as you begin drinking.
 Combine your magnesium with zinc, an essential mineral for liver health that also aids your body in absorbing other essential nutrients, for a natural and effective hangover cure.

-Research has shown that Red Ginseng helps your body metabolise alcohol more quickly, making for a less severe hangover, and helps soothe upset stomachs.
+Research has shown that Red Ginseng also helps your body metabolise alcohol more quickly, making for a less severe hangover, and helps soothe upset stomachs.

 Milk Thistle is a potent natural liver cleanser, protector, and detoxifier, whilst Turmeric is known as a super-spice due to reducing the production of acetaldehyde (the primary hangover-causing toxin), increasing serotonin levels, and is an anti-inflammatory that can help prevent gastro-intestinal issues caused by drinking.